Herman rallies to win Wyndham, qualify for FedEx playoffs

 Two holes later, Kim would up near a cart path bridge for a bogey to fall four shots off the lead.

-Divots: British Open chamnp Shane Lowry shot 67 Sunday, playing his way into the playoffs after starting the week outside the top 125, going from 131 to 122a … Tom Hoge, who shared the lead here Thursday and Friday, shot 72-68 on the weekend to slip back to a tie for 27th. … C.T.
+Divots: British Open chamnp Shane Lowry shot 67 Sunday, playing his way into the playoffs after starting the week outside the top 125, going from 131 to 122 … Tom Hoge, who shared the lead here Thursday and Friday, shot 72-68 on the weekend to slip back to a tie for 27th. … C.T.
 Pan had a hole in one on the par-3 16th.